 Philip Gelb’s Polenta Peach Cake

-These recipes and Hannah Kaminsky’s photos from Philip Gelb’s Vegan Underground are reprinted with permission.
+Recipes from Philip Gelb’s Vegan Underground.
+Reprinted with permission.
 Learn more about the book and Gelb’s Sound and Savor Masumoto Peach Dinners at soundandsavor.com.

 Yield: one 9-inch cake